vrtmrz/obsidian-livesync/updates.md

 Hooray for open source, and generous licences, and the sharing of knowledge by experts.

 #### Version history
+- 0.23.15:
+  - Maintenance Update:
+    - Library refining (Phase 1).
+There are no significant changes on the user side.
 - 0.23.14:
   - Fixed:
     - No longer batch-saving ignores editor inputs.